vitessio/website/content/en/docs/18.0/reference/programs/vtorc/_index.md

       --audit-to-backend                                            Whether to store the audit log in the VTOrc database --audit-to-syslog                                             Whether to store the audit log in the syslog --catch-sigpipe                                               catch and ignore SIGPIPE on stdout and stderr if specified
+      --change-tablets-with-errant-gtid-to-drained                  Whether VTOrc should be changing the type of tablets with errant GTIDs to DRAINED
       --clusters_to_watch strings                                   Comma-separated list of keyspaces or keyspace/shards that this instance will monitor and repair.
 Defaults to all clusters in the topology.
 Example: "ks1,ks2/-80"
       --config string                                               config file name
       --config-file string                                          Full path of the config file (with extension) to use.
 If set, --config-path, --config-type, and --config-name are ignored.